aws-samples/aws-codebuild-custom-raspbian-builder/raspbian-docker/README.md

 * Create an AWS CloudFormation stack using the provided template.
 * All resources are named using the Cloudformation Stack name you choose.
 Because of this, the Stack name must be compatible with the name restrictions of all services deployed by the stack.  (a-z 0-9 _ -)
-* CloudFormation will run a CodePipeline/CodeBuild job that outputs the Raspbian image to Amazon S3 in 10-20 minutes.
+* CloudFormation will run a CodePipeline/CodeBuild job that outputs the Raspbian image to Amazon Elastic Container Registry in 10-20 minutes.
-* The resulting image can be found in the S3 Bucket shown in the Stack Output: codebuildSourceBucket.
+* The resulting image can be found in the ECR repository shown in the Stack Output: ecrDestinationRepositoryName.
-* Download the image, burn to SD, and boot your Raspberry!
-*We have had great success using Resin.io's [Etcher](https://etcher.io) to burn the image to SD cards.*
-* For per-device cusomization, see the *Startup script mechanism* section below.
+* Download the image with Docker by first [authenticating with ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth) then [pulling the image.](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-pull-ecr-image.html).
+* For faster build-times, download and copy the Raspbian OS source into a public S3 bucket in the same region.
+* The build system uses aptitude to remove packages not needed in a Docker image.
+You can modify the script to leave or install desired packages in the build.
+* The resulting image is ~50MB compressed ~115MB uncompressed, matching Debian's official image size.

 __Resources deployed by Cloudformation:__
-* S3 Bucket for source code and Raspbian image output.
+* S3 Bucket for source code.
+* ECR Repository for Raspbian image output
 * CodePipeline
 * CodeBuild Project
 * Lambda Function to inject source code for CodePipeline